 The Emergency Management Division in conjunction with the LEPC is also responsible for administration and record keeping for the Hazardous Materials Regulatory Program authorized under the Federal Emergency Planning and Community Right to Know Act of 1986 (EPCRA).
 Planning is a priority for the office, however not the only aspect of the division.
 The division also assists with emergency response to hazardous material incidents throughout the county.

 Education is very important and the Emergency Management Division is very involved in community training.
-This is being done through a program called Citizens Emergency Response Training (C.E.R.T).
+This is being done through a program called Community Emergency Response Training (C.E.R.T).
 The division is also charged with coordinating the National Incident Management System compliance for all Wicomico County agencies.

 The division may be contacted by calling 410-548-4820.